kenmccann/advanced-tier-offering/README.md

  - 6 Low
  - 0 Low

-This provides a high level view of the vulnerabilities which exist in an image and additional details can be obtained from within the UI.
+Additional details can be obtained from within the UI such as

 You should guide the customer through the scan results for the selected images and provide advice and direction of what this means and cover the tabs and data collected about the image within the UI.